SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Experiments

 \subsection{Ablation Study}

-To demonstrate the effectiveness of the proposed modules, we construct several variants of SPHENIC: ‘w/o Topo’, which omits the invariant topological feature-extraction module; ‘w/o SCDOM’, which excludes the spatial-constraint and distribution-optimization module; and ‘w/o Both’, which removes both modules.
-As shown in Table \ref{tab:abla}, omitting the topological module (‘w/o Topo’) reduces ARI by 4.84 \% and 3.30 \% relative to the full model, thereby validating the contribution of the topological learning component.
-Similarly, removing the spatial-constraint and distribution-optimization module (‘w/o SCDOM’) decreases ARI by 5.57 \% and 2.80 \%, confirming the importance of explicitly modeling spatial neighbourhoods and non-neighbourhoods.
+To demonstrate the effectiveness of the proposed modules, we construct several variants of SPHENIC: (i) Omits the invariant topological feature-extraction module; (ii) Excludes the dual-regularized optimization module; and (iii) Removes both modules.
+As shown in the Table \ref{tab:abla}, in the HBC dataset, omitting the topological module (‘w/o Topo’) reduces ARI by 4.84 \% and 3.30 \% relative to the full model, thereby validating the contribution of the topological learning component.
+Similarly, removing the dual-regularized optimization module (‘w/o DualRO’) decreases ARI by 10.24 \% and 5.61 \%, confirming the importance of explicitly modeling the spatial

+neighbourhoods and non-neighbourhoods.
 We further evaluate a variant lacking both modules.
-The complete SPHENIC model improves ARI by 6.00 \% and 4.39 \% over this ablated variant, demonstrating the synergistic benefit of combining topological and spatial-constraint learning.
+The complete SPHENIC model improves ARI by 15.34 \% and 6.93 \% over this variant, demonstrating the synergistic benefit of combining topological and spatial-constraint learning.
+Ablation experiment on the MBA dataset is demonstrated in the supplementary materials.